SeeJaeey/SeeJaeey/README.md

 ## Hello there 👋 I am Christopher Jung

 - ✨ I’m studying computer science at Saarland University
-- 🔭 I’m currently working on my Bachelor Thesis
+- 🔭 I obtained a Bachelor's degree in Computer Science (2022)

 <!--
 - 🔭 I’m currently working on ...